 The Iceland poppy (Papaver nudicaule) plant provides showy blossoms in late spring and early summer.
 Growing Iceland poppies in the spring bed is a great way to add delicate foliage and long-lasting flowers to the area.
 When planted in the right spot, the Iceland poppy plant blooms from May through July.

-Iceland poppy flower attracts birds, butterflies and bees.
-The flowers of the Iceland poppy plant are usually orange and reach 2 feet in height and the same in spread.
+Iceland poppy flowers attract birds, butterflies and bees.
+The flowers of the Iceland poppy plant are usually orange and reach 2 feet (60 cm.) in height and the same in spread.
 Colors of white, yellow and red are available in more than 80 varieties of the Iceland poppy flower, as are varying heights.

 Don’t be deterred from planting this beautiful, easy-care bloom out of fear that it is illegal.
 The opium poppy (Papaver somniferum) variety is the only one that is forbidden from cultivation in most areas.

 Plant seeds of the Iceland poppy plant in fall.
-Seed directly into the flower bed that will be the permanent location of the Iceland poppy flower, as growing Iceland poppies do not transplant well.
+Seed directly into the flower bed that will be the permanent location of the Iceland poppy flower, as the plants do not transplant well.
 If you wish to start seeds indoors, use biodegradable cups that can be planted right into the bed.

 There is no need to cover the seeds; the Iceland poppy plant needs light to germinate in spring.
 Mark the area, if necessary, so you don’t mistake the spring foliage for a weed.